 - If not, what’s important to each of you?

-A therapist will also want to understand, even if it’s just at a very high level, what types of difficulties you and your partner have faced throughout your time together.
+A therapist will also want to understand, even if it’s just at a very high level, what types of relationship problems and overall difficulties you and your partner have faced throughout your time together.
 They’ll also want to know the basics about your relationship, like:

 - How did you meet?